 Unfortunately, the Peace Lily is poisonous to both cats and dogs.
 When your pets chew on the leaves, it could cause irritation to your pet's mouth and stomach.
 The sap in the leaves contains calcium oxalate.
 This will start to irritate your pet's mouth and stomach after the first bite, which will help your pet to stop eating the leaf and avoid them being seriously harmed.
 However, if your pets have eaten parts of the leaves, this could cause them to salivate and show the behavior of trying to get something out of their mouth.
 Take these signs seriously and call your veterinary when you see this happen.

 Due to the Peace Lily being poisonous to pets, keep it out of reach from them and small children as well.

 The Peace Lily is a beginner-friendly plant that can be a beautiful addition to any plant collection.
 It's a plant that thrives low-light places and purify the air while growing.
 They require little maintenance and are very forgiving plants.
 If you accidently water it too much or give it too much sunlight exposure, the plant will tell you it's not happy.
 After you adjust your plant care, the Peace Lily will recover quickly and will once again be the beautiful addition to your plant collection.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Oct 24, 2020 Last updated on: Nov 11, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Oct 24, 2020 Last updated on: Nov 11, 2020